huangchenghan/classify-rv32i/README.md

 ## Part A: Mathematical Functions

 ### Task 1: ReLU
+The purpose of the ReLU function is to convert negative values in an array to 0.
+In my implementation, I use a loop to iterate through all the values in the array and replace the negative values with 0.
 ```s
     li t1, 0    # 0 for sw
     li t2, 0    # counter